 - ARF (An Approved Retirement Fund, which you invest in after retirement, using funds from your pension scheme.
 This is an investment fund, and you receive income each year by making a drawdown from your fund each year, usually of 4% to 5%.
 As with all investment funds, there is a risk that the value may fall as well as rise)

-- Annuities and ARFs are not the Pension that you pay into during your working life.
-They are two options for how you can use your Pension Fund, after you retire.
+- Annuities and ARFs are not the Pensions that you pay into during your working life.
+They are two options for how you can use your Pension Fund after you retire.

 Pensions Vs Savings

 A pension fund is a superior plan for retirement compared to savings for a number of reasons: